bitwaree/HXO-loader/man/hxo-loader.man.md

 3. **Create a directory and place your .hxo hacks.**

     ```bash
-    mkdir scripts
+    mkdir modules
     ```
-    NOTE: `"scripts"` is the default folder name, but it can be changed by modifying `"HXO.ini"`
+    NOTE: `"modules"` is the default folder name, but it can be changed by modifying `"HXO.ini"`

     ```
-    cp <module1.hxo> <module2.hxo> <module3.hxo> ./scripts/
+    cp <module1.hxo> <module2.hxo> <module3.hxo> ./modules/
     ```

     Make sure your modules have a `.hxo` filename extention,(if not: do it manually) to make it recognisable.

     ```
     #  So it will look like ...
-    #./scripts/module1.so -> ./scripts/module1.hxo
+    #./modules/module1.so -> ./modules/module1.hxo
-    #./scripts/module2.so -> ./scripts/module2.hxo
+    #./modules/module2.so -> ./modules/module2.hxo
-    #./scripts/module3.so -> ./scripts/module3.hxo
+    #./modules/module3.so -> ./modules/module3.hxo
     ```

 4. **Finally run the game using `hxo-run` or `hxo-patch`**